KenKundert/why-invest-in-bitcoin/README.rst

 been losing roughly 5% of its value every year.
 Once people begin to recognize that bitcoin is superior money and it is available to them, they will begin to switch.
 Since bitcoin is scarce, as the switch occurs bitcoin increases in value, and that encourages more to switch.
-This positive feedback look suggests that once a threshold is reached, the transition to bitcoin will be swift, which will result in a rapid and dramatic increase in the value of each bitcoin.
-This positive feedback loop is part of the network effect and common to many of the hugely valuable monopolies that currently exist, such as Google, Facebook, etc.
-Those that own bitcoin and hold it through the transition can expect to benefit handsomely, just like the insiders that were able to get into Google and Facebook early.
+This positive feedback suggests that once a threshold is reached, the transition to bitcoin will be swift, which will result in a rapid and dramatic increase in the value of each bitcoin.
+This positive feedback is part of the network effect and common to many of the hugely valuable monopolies that currently exist, such as Google, Facebook, etc.  Those that own bitcoin and hold it through the transition can expect to benefit handsomely, just like the insiders that were able to get into Google and Facebook early.